 Hypospadias is congenital, meaning a child is born with it.
-In most cases, it is unclear why the urethra didn’t form properly while the child developed in the womb.
+In most cases, the cause is unknown.

 What are the signs of hypospadias?

 A child with hypospadias has a urethral meatus in an abnormal location.
 He may also have a penis that curves downward (chordee) and foreskin that doesn’t cover the glans (dorsal hood).

 In mild cases, the urethra may not need correction.
 In moderate to severe cases, surgery may be done to correct how the penis looks.
-Boys with hypospadias should not be circumcised as newborns.
+Boys with hypospadias may not be circumcised as newborns.
 This is so the foreskin can be used to repair the urethra in the future.
 The repair surgery is usually done when the child is between

 Left untreated, mild hypospadias often carries no long-term concerns.
 But in more serious cases, the condition can make it difficult for the child to urinate normally.
 He may need to sit down to urinate.
 In severe cases, an adult male with untreated hypospadias may have trouble delivering sperm and getting a woman pregnant.
 But after surgery there are often no long-term problems.